spaenleh/FundamentalLearningEPFL2021/index.md

 - Deep learning: multi-layer nets, convnets, auto-encoder, Gradient-descent algorithms
 - Basics of Generative models & Reinforcement learning

+### Lecture List:

+* Week 1:
+- All of Probability

+* Week 2:
+- All of Statistics

+* Week 3: Statistical learning with Neireght-Neighbor method

+...

 ### A list of references

 * A good book for probability and statistics, accessible to students, is Larry A. Wasserman 's <a href="https://www.ic.unicamp.br/~wainer/cursos/1s2013/ml/livro.pdf">All of Statistics</a>.